 Robin Hewitt is an independent production accountant with 25 years of experience in the film industry.
-Robin’s career started in Los Angeles as a controller for live action film production companies with an eventual shift to VP of Finance for an animated film and television studio (producing Duckman, Rugrats, Wild Thornberries, Rocket Power to name a few) including a commercial division and record label.
+Robin’s career started in Los Angeles as a controller for live action film production companies with an eventual shift to VP of Finance for an animated film and television studio—producing Duckman, Rugrats, Wild Thornberries, and Rocket Power, to name a few—including a commercial division and record label.

-I’ve been based in the Pacific NW since 2005.
-First in Spokane, WA and now Portland, OR.
-Prior to this was a wonderful, 18-year stint as a Props Designer, Art Director & crew member for Theatre, TV Commercials, & Feature Films in Philadelphia, PA.
-I bring to the table 30 years in the Entertainment Biz & 27 years as a Property Master & Art Director.
+Based in the Pacific NW since 2005, first in Spokane, WA and now Portland, OR.
+Prior to this was a wonderful, 18-year stint as a Props Designer, Art Director, and crew member for theatre, TV commercials, and feature films in Philadelphia, PA.
+He brings to the table 30 years in the entertainment biz and 27 years as a Property Master & Art Director.

-I am currently the Southern Business Agent-Elect of IATSE Local 488, and will fully assume these duties in mid-January 2019.
-I have been a member of the Executive Board since 2010; elected Vice President in 2016 and put in charge of New Membership.
-I rewrote our Member Handbook and created an online Member Orientation Program.
-In 2016 I instigated the creation of a training program for members and have served as the Training Coordinator since its inception.
+He is currently the Southern Business Agent of IATSE Local 488.
+He’s been a member of the Executive Board since 2010; elected Vice President in 2016 and put in charge of New Membership. cdavid rewrote their Member Handbook and created an online Member Orientation Program.
+In 2016 he instigated the creation of a training program for members and has served as the Training Coordinator since its inception.

-Besides my work in the Entertainment Industry I have founded and run a non-profit, worked administratively for arts organizations, and tended bar.
-I am a proud member in absentia of the Philadelphia Dumpster Divers, a found object artist collective.
+Besides his work in the entertainment industry, he has founded and run a non-profit, worked administratively for arts organizations, and tended bar.
+He is a proud member in absentia of the Philadelphia Dumpster Divers, a found object artist collective.

-When not working, you’ll find me hanging out with Benny the cat and my wife Colette, a Mental Health Counselor, both of whom keep me sane.
+When not working, you’ll find him hanging out with Benny the cat and his wife Colette—a Mental Health Counselor—both of whom keep him sane.